 Ballard's faces backlash after Block Island bar brawl; council may suspend liquor license

-"This island would be a better place, I hate to say it," said Brian Baker, who told the council that he'd been coming to Block Island to since 1954.
+"This island would be a better place, I hate to say it," said Brian Baker, who told the council he's been coming to Block Island since 1954.

 First Warden Andre Boudreau urged anyone who was an eyewitness to the chaos on Monday to email town clerk Millie McGinnes, since that testimony might be needed as evidence at the hearing.